File indexing: Emit signal when file marked as missing?

 However the other index actions, such as "markAsMissing" or updating on change, do not seem to be fired in this situation.
 They only occur on scheduler run.

-#5 Updated by Christian Reiter about 4 years ago
+#5 Updated by Christian Reiter over 4 years ago

 what can I do to get the patch reviewed?